 Practice!
 Just as your body is practicing for labor, you can use this time to practice tuning into your body, breathing, relaxing, and following the contraction from start to finish.

 - Walk – Sometimes gentle movement can stop Braxton Hicks contractions.
 If they don’t stop, they may be real labor contractions!

-Drink water – Dehydration can cause Braxton Hicks, so getting plenty of fluids can ease the symptoms.
+- Drink water – Dehydration can cause Braxton Hicks, so getting plenty of fluids can ease the symptoms.
 Pregnant mamas should drink at least 96 ounces of water per day.
 Be especially vigilant about water consumption on particularly hot days. (source)

 - Rest – Strenuous exercise can cause these contractions as well.
 You don’t need to stop your regular activity, and exercise is still good for you, but you may want to choose less intense exercise like walking or swimming versus running.

 - Relax – Take a bath, or listen to calming music to reduce stress.
 Stress is not good for you or baby, so finding time to wind down is great for both of you and can help alleviate the discomfort of Braxton Hicks.

 - Magnesium – Many people are magnesium deficient, and during pregnancy your body needs much more than usual.
 Magnesium deficiency can cause muscle spasms, so keeping your magnesium level healthy may help reduce Braxton Hicks contractions discomfort.
 Magnesium oil is the easiest way to get supplemental magnesium.